 Non-profit and volunteer involvement

-YearCompass is a non-profit organisation that relies on volunteering resources, the backbone of which are the volunteers of Invisible University (a Hungarian non-profit organisation that promotes self development for higher education).
+YearCompass is a non-profit organization that relies on volunteering resources, the backbone of which are the volunteers of Invisible University (a Hungarian non-profit organisation that promotes self development for higher education).

-Besides them the international volunteer community is growing steadily making YearCompass able to reach more and more countries and people every year.
+And also, our international volunteer community is growing steadily, making YearCompass able to reach more and more countries and people every year.

 Ce este YearCompass într-o singură propoziție?